-Starting Sept.
-15, 2022, masks are recommended but are no longer required at Town Hall Seattle.
+Masks are strongly recommended at Town Hall Seattle.
 Read our current COVID-19 Building Policies.

 Town Hall is centrally located at 1119 8th Ave (the corner of 8th and Seneca).

 Our venue is served by frequent bus routes, is near access to light rail stations, and close to a number of parking options nearby – including discounted parking at LAZ Parking (6th Ave Hilton Garage).
 Please note we do not have our own parking lot.
 See parking suggestions below.